 Children's Dental care

-Tooth Fairy Gifts for Your Child’s – ALPHARETTA, GA – You remember the feeling, don’t you?
+Tooth Fairy Gifts for Your Child – ALPHARETTA, GA – You remember the feeling, don’t you?
 That first tooth loosening and loosening, finally coming out.
-Running your tongue along the freshly exposed gum where your tooth used to be.
+Running your tongue along with the freshly exposed gum where your tooth used to be.
 It’s exciting and a bit scary, growing up.

 Losing your first tooth is an important rite of passage.
 Your child may have been hesitant to pull her loose tooth, or she may have been eager to pull it.
 Now that the baby tooth is gone, there will be room for your child’s permanent teeth to grow.
 Use this milestone to discuss good oral health with your child, and make the event even more memorable and magical with a Tooth Fairy gift.